+This is the fourth of five sections of the Qualitative Insight Toolkit.
 This section provides options and considerations when presenting and sharing your findings.

 Section 4: Presenting and sharing your findings

 This section presents options and considerations for presenting and sharing your findings.